tagirahmad/big_o_ruby/README.md

 # BigO
-Small project about data structures and algorithms implementations in Ruby and simple graphic illustrations.
+Small project about BigO (Space and Time Complexity) and implementations in Ruby with simple graphic illustrations.
 ## Usage

 ### BigO::Linear